 Officials investigating the scene shot and killed the bear and another younger one that was hanging around the area.
-Further investigation of the cameras left at the site found Treadwell had actually filmed the bear that killed him days prior to the attack.
+Further investigation of the cameras left at the site found Treadwell had actually filmed the bear that killed him just days prior to the attack.

 Brian Matayoshi and John Wallace, Grizzly Bear, Wyoming, Fatal

 These two men died in separate incidents roughly a month apart in Wyoming's Yellowstone National Park, but there is speculation that the same bear may have been responsible for both incidents.

 Matayoshi was the first to be attacked.
 He and his wife were hiking Wapiti Lake Trail on July 6, 2011, when they startled a sow with cubs.
 The couple tried to run away, but the bear caught Matayoshi and killed him.
 His wife survived by playing dead.
 One cannot even begin to fathom how horrific and traumatic this experience was.

 A few months later, on Aug.
 24, 2011, Wallace was fatally mauled by a grizzly on Mary Mountain Trail.
 In the aftermath of the attack, it was revealed Wallace did not carry bear spray or a firearm for protection.
 What's more, when park officials tried to explain to him rules about bear safety, he brushed them off.
 Allegedly, Wallace called himself a "grizzly bear expert."
 The subsequent investigation revealed Wallace was likely ambushed by the bear while taking a break on a log.

 Wildlife biologists also discovered that the bear that killed Matayoshi was in the area at the time of the attack.
 While they couldn't be certain the same bear was responsible for both deaths, they decided to euthanize the bear just in case.